Cedric0303/Vaccination-Notifier/README.md

 # Vaccination Notifier

-This script periodically checks the mysejahtera api for any changes to your vacination status, and sends you a notification when a change is detected.
+This script periodically checks the MySejahtera API for any changes to your vacination status, and sends you a notification when a change is detected.